Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Introduction

-Most of the existing epidemiological models, including those developed and used in the context of the \sars pandemic, either assume or result in a Poisson distribution of infections caused by an individual and do not explicitly represent sites of transmission.
-As Poisson distributions have the same mean and variance, this seemingly justifies containment measures that merely aim to reduce the effective reproduction number, \ie, the \emph{average} number of infections caused by an in\-di\-vi\-dual.
-However, due to the overdispersion observed for \sars\footnote{Overdispersion has been also observed in MERS and SARS outbreaks~\cite{oh2015middle,lloyd2005superspreading,stein2011super}.}, these models have been of little use for identifying conditions under which hotspots emerge~\cite{frieden20identifying,cevik2020sars}, helping design control measures tailored to prevent SSEs~\cite{althouse2020stochasticity}, or predicting where infection hotspots are most likely to occur~\cite{zhang2020evaluating}.
+Most of the existing epidemiological models for studying containment measures, including those developed and used in the context of the COVID-19 pandemic, neither explicitly represent sites of transmission, nor do they characterize exposures as a function of individual mobility patterns.
+While this coarseness may be useful for fitting aggregate case trends, it makes conventional approaches unable to model the effects of granular interventions such as contact tracing or testing.
+Moreover, existing models either assume or result in a Poisson distribution of infections caused by an infectious individual, also called \emph{secondary infections}, which fails to capture the high dispersion observed for COVID-19.\footnote{Overdispersion has also been observed in MERS and SARS~\cite{oh2015middle,lloyd2005superspreading,stein2011super}.} As a result, these models have been of little use for identifying conditions under which hotspots emerge~\cite{ frieden2020identifying,cevik2020sars}, helping design and study control measures tailored to prevent SSEs~\cite{althouse2020stochasticity}, and predicting where infection hotspots are most likely to occur~\cite{zhang2020evaluating}.